 CASE SUMMARY

-In January 2012, the U.S. Supreme Court ruled in favor of the State, finding that the District Court's interim plans unnecessarily deviated too far from the State's enacted plans.
-Emphasizing that reapportionment and redistricting are primarily legislative functions, the court explained that legislatively enacted plans represent important policy judgments about representation that the legislature, not the court, is best suited to decide, and the court cannot choose to follow or ignore those decisions as it sees fit.
-In the absence of any indication that an enacted redistricting plan or any part thereof is unlawful, the court's interim plans must adhere to the state's legislatively enacted plans.
-Because it was unclear whether the District Court followed the appropriate standards when making their interim plans, the Court vacated the District Court's order issuing the plans and remanded the case for further proceedings consistent with its opinion.
+• On January 20, 2012, SCOTUS ruled in favor of the State.
+Emphasizing that redistricting is primarily a legislative function, the Court explained enacted redistricting plans represent important representational policy judgments that the legislature, not the court, is best suited to decide.
+It clarified that unless there is any indication that an enacted redistricting plan or any part thereof is unlawful, a court’s interim plans must closely adhere to a state’s legislatively enacted plans.
+Here, since it was unclear whether the lower court followed appropriate standards when making their interim plans, the Court vacated the decision and remanded the case for further proceedings.

 CASE LIBRARY